What is a DSCR Loan?

 What Lenders Usually Review

-That often includes your credit, reserves, the property type, occupancy, appraisal support, and whether projected rent is supported by a current lease or market-rent analysis.
+That review may include credit history, cash reserves, property type, occupancy, appraisal support, down payment, loan-to-value ratio and whether the projected rent is supported by a lease or market-rent analysis.

 - An appraisal with market-rent support

-- An existing lease if the property is occupied
+- An existing lease if the property is already rented

 - Credit and reserve documentation

-- Entity documents if title will be held in an LLC and the lender allows it
+- Entity documents if title will be held in an LLC and the lender permits it

 When DSCR Makes Sense Vs. Other Investor Loans

-A DSCR loan often makes sense when the property has solid rent support and your personal income documentation is limited, uneven, or unnecessarily complex.
+A DSCR loan may make sense when the property has strong rent support and your personal income documentation is limited, uneven or unnecessarily complex for a standard investment-property mortgage.

-If you can qualify for a conventional investment-property mortgage with materially better pricing, that option may still be worth comparing.
-The practical question is which loan structure best supports the property, your documentation profile, and your investing strategy.
+If you can qualify for a conventional investment-property mortgage with better pricing and terms, that option may be worth comparing.
+The practical question is which loan structure best supports the property, your documentation profile and your investing strategy.

 What Does DSCR Stand For?

-It stands for debt service coverage ratio, which measures how well a property’s income appears to cover its debt obligations.
+DSCR stands for debt service coverage ratio.
+In rental-property lending, it usually measures how well the property’s income covers its monthly debt obligations.

 Are DSCR Loans For Primary Homes?

-Usually no. These loans are generally designed for investment properties rather than primary residences.
+Usually no. DSCR loans are generally designed for investment properties rather than primary residences.

 Do DSCR Loans Ignore Personal Finances Completely?

-No. Property cash flow is central, but lenders still typically review credit, reserves, appraisal support, and other file details.
+No. Rental income is central, but lenders still typically review credit, reserves, appraisal support, down payment, property type and other file details.

 What DSCR Ratio Is Considered Good?

-A ratio above 1.0 is often viewed more favorably because it suggests the property’s income covers the monthly debt service, but lender minimums and pricing thresholds vary.
+A DSCR above 1.0 is often viewed more favorably because it suggests the property’s income covers the monthly debt service.
+Lender minimums and pricing thresholds vary.

 Ready to get started?